1) Once Upon a Time in Anatolia (Turkey...Nuri Bilge Ceylan)

 WORST FILMS: The Bay (crappy found-footage horror schlock from director Barry Levinson, who should know better), Dark Horse (more human-hating dung from writer/director Solondz), The Dictator (deadly, pin-dropping unfunny schtick--in a straight-forwardly narrative form--from Sacha Baron Cohen), Hyde Park on Hudson (maybe the most unworkable movie of the year, with no sense of cohesion between its immanently uninteresting multiple stories), Irvine Welsh's Ecstasy (totally lazy Trainspotting ripoff, without the heart--which is saying something!), Killing Them Softly (a mess, and a complete drop-off from Andrew Dominink's previous work), Not Fade Away (David Chase's dull, clunky, narcissistic look at the 1960s, without the energy or insight that should've kicked our butts), Safety Not Guaranteed (sideways sci-fi with a fanboy's desire for love as icing; radically overpraised, with a jaw-droppingly ridiculous denouement), This Must Be The Place (the year's most humiliating lead performance by a major actor, Sean Penn, accompanied by a silly script), V/H/S (occasionally entertaining junk--though always ugly visually and emotionally--that finally makes all other terrible horror anthology movies look like Dead of Night)

-BEST UNRELEASED MOVIES: Araf / Somewhere in Between, Basically Frightened: The Musical Madness of Col. Bruce Hampton, Frances Ha, In The Hive, Musical Chairs, Passion, Sweet Old World, Trash Dance, You Ain't Seen Nothing Yet
+BEST UNRELEASED MOVIES: Araf / Somewhere in Between, Basically Frightened: The Musical Madness of Col. Bruce Hampton, Frances Ha, In The Hive, Musical Chairs, Neighboring Sounds, Passion, Sweet Old World, Trash Dance, You Ain't Seen Nothing Yet

 FAVORITE NON-2012 MOVIES I DISCOVERED THIS YEAR: The Conformist (Bernardo Bertolucci, 70); Went the Day Well?
 (Alberto Cavalcanti, 42); Dark of the Sun (Jack Cardiff, 68); C'est La Vie (Diane Kurys, 90); Very Nice Very Nice (Arthur Lipsett, 61); Christo's Valley Curtain (Ellen Giffard, Albert and David Maysles, 74); Hiroshima (Koreyoshi Kurehara and Roger Spottiswoode, 95); Bullets or Ballots (William Keighley, 36); When The Wind Blows (Jimmy D. Murakami, 86); Downhill Racer (Michael Richie, 69); You're Gonna Miss Me (Keven McAlester, 2005); Fright Night (Craig Gillespie, 2011); Quicksand (Irving Pitchel, 50); The Naked Prey (Cornel Wilde, 66); 23 Skiddoo (Julian Biggs, 64); Elephant (Alan Clarke, 89); The World's Greatest Sinner (Timothy Carey, 62); Valerie and Her Week of Wonders (Jaromil Jires, 70); The Street With No Name (William Keighley, 48); Theodora Goes Wild (Richard Boleslawski, 36); Demonlover (Olivier Assayas, 2002); Give 'em Hell Harry!
 (Steve Binder, 75); Blank City (Celine Danhier, 2010); Bring Me the Head of Charlie Brown (Jim Reardon, 86)